Telvine Docs

 If you want to emit something exotic, open an issue — we'd rather add it to the schema than have you stuff things into ad-hoc keys.

-Canonical plugin component types are skill, connector, agent, sub_agent, hook, mcp_config, command, asset, tool, app, channel, model_provider, harness_adapter, runtime_component, context_engine, memory_provider, lsp_server, monitor, executable, settings, theme, and output_style.
-Component operations are closed too: use invoked, executed, tool_called, connected, configured, loaded, registered, started, completed, enabled, or disabled.
+Canonical plugin component types are manifest, skill, command, agent, sub_agent, hook, mcp_server, mcp_config, connector, tool, app, channel, model_provider, harness_adapter, runtime_component, eval_suite, context_engine, memory_provider, lsp_server, monitor, executable, script, settings, user_config, dependency, directory, asset, theme, and output_style.